-Vietnam has a population of about 95 million and a land area of 330,000 square kilometers.
-Since enforcing economic reforms and market liberalization in 1986, the country has enjoyed rapid economic development, scoring an average annual GDP growth of 6.3% over the past 12 years and per capita national income of US$2,300.
-This makes Vietnam the sixth largest economy of the ASEAN countries, next to the Philippines and surpassing Myanmar.
+Vietnam has a population of about 98 million and a land area of 330,000 square kilometers.
+Vietnam has seen its economy grow impressively since its reform and opening-up in 1986, maintaining its annual GDP growth at 6-8% over the past 35 years and rising from a poor country with a per capita GDP of only US$300 to an important economy registering a per capita GDP of US$3,700.
+Vietnam is one of the few countries that have joined RCEP, CPTPP, EVFTA, and APEC at the same time, and also enjoys preferential tariffs on its exports to European Union (EU), North America, Japan and Southeast Asia.
+These advantages, coupled with its political stability and abundant labor supply, have made Vietnam become the best-choice destination for global manufacturers to relocate their production bases.
 Fueled by the growing economic prosperity, rising national income, trade liberalization and sharp reduction in import tariffs, new car sales in Vietnam already exceeded 300,000 units in 2016, showing a robust annual growth of 50%.
 Vietnam is one of the auto markets with the highest sales growth in the world, thus becoming a most-sought-after market for global automakers.
 Vietnam claims to have 56 auto plants.
 But there are only a little more than 10 brands operating large-sized plants, including Thaco (Kia, Mazda OEM), Toyota, Ford, Peugeot, Mercedes-Benz, GM, Mitsubishi, Honda, Isuzu, SAMCO, Vinamotor, Mekong (Fiat, Ssangyong, PMC OEM), VEAM, Suzuki, Hino, Dothanh, and TCIEV, among others.
 The remaining plants are operating on a small to medium scale.